mihirpatelSignalChem/IT-mini-project/README.md

 # IT-mini-project

-## THe project is in master branch
+## The project is in master branch